 What You Can Look Forward to:

-We will send out newsletters throughout the harves season, filled with updates, recipes, and stories from the farm.
+We will send out newsletters throughout the harvest season, filled with updates, recipes, and stories from the farm.
 Members can also look forward to exclusive CSA farm tours and opportunities to volunteer and learn about how their food is grown.
-We also offer CSA exclusive u-pick events and discounts on non-CSA items.
-We want our memvers to have a true understanding of our farm and how their food is grown.
+We also offer CSA exclusive U-Pick events and discounts on non-CSA items.
+We want our members to have a true understanding of our farm and how their food is grown.
 We are growing for you!

 We offer full and half shares with multiple pick up options.
 A sample of a Full CSA weekly share might include: a bag of spring lettuce mix, a bunch of carrots, a bunch of beets, a bag of spinach, a bunch of kale, a bunch of green onions, of Medjool dates, 8 pieces of citrus fruit.
 Our members also have the option of adding our pastured eggs to their weekly CSA pick up.